 At Eduprise, we have considerable experience producing successful admissions marketing campaigns for schools.

-If you want to know what you should and shouldn’t be doing when it comes to marketing your school to prospective parents, keep reading.
+If you want to know what you should and shouldn’t be doing when it comes to marketing your school to prospective parents, read our tips below.

 Do: Identify Your Unique Selling Point

-For this reason, whether your school is flying high, or struggling for numbers, it’s never too difficult to find positive qualities to set it apart from the competition.
+Whether your school is flying high, or struggling for numbers, it’s never too difficult to find positive qualities to set it apart from the competition.
+Every school has positive news to share about the important activities taking place every day but how often do you share this with the outside world?

 Successful marketing is about finding and clearly communicating what those qualities are.